apollographql/apollo-kotlin/docs/source/advanced/no-runtime.md

 title: Using apollo without `apollo-runtime`
 ---

-`apollo-runtime` and `ApolloClient` provides support for doing the network requests and interacting with the cache but you can use the generated queries withouth the runtime if you want.
+`apollo-runtime` and `ApolloClient` provides support for doing the network requests and interacting with the cache but you can use the generated queries without the runtime if you want.

 For this, remove the `com.apollographql.apollo:apollo-runtime`dependency and replace it with: